raspberrypi/documentation/hardware/raspberrypi/otpbits.md

 ## OTP register and bit definitions

-All SoCs used by the Raspberry Pi range have a inbuilt One Time Programmable (OTP) memory block.
+All SoCs used by the Raspberry Pi range have a inbuilt One-Time Programmable (OTP) memory block.

 It is 66 32-bit values long, although only a few locations have factory-programmed data.